1959: The Kingston Trio went to #1 on Billboard’s mono album chart with their fifth LP, Here We Go Again!.

 Peter “Spider” Stacy, singer, songwriter, vocalist, and tin whistler with the Pogues, was born in Eastbourne, England in 1958.

-Mike Scott, founding member, lead singer, guitarist and songwriter of the Waterboys, was born in Edinburgh, Scotland in 1958.
+Mike Scott, singer, songwriter, guitarist, and founding member of the Waterboys, was born in Edinburgh, Scotland in 1958.